On minimal codes arising from projective embeddings of point-line geometries: Abstract

 \section{Abstract}

 Let $\cC(\Omega)$ be the linear code arising from a projective system $\Omega$ of $\PG(V).$ Consider the point-line geometry $\Gamma=(\cP,\cL)$ and a projective embedding $\vep\colon \Gamma\rightarrow \PG(V)$ of $\Gamma.$ We show that the projective code obtained by taking as projective system $\Omega:=\vep(\cP)$ is minimal if the graph induced on the set $\Gamma\setminus\vep^{-1}(H)$ by the collinearity graph of $\Gamma$ is connected for any hyperplane $H$ of $\PG(V)$.
-As an application, Grassmann codes, Segre codes, polar Grassmann codes of orthogonal, symplectic, hermitian type and codes arising from the point-hyperplane geometry of a projective space are minimal codes.
+As an application, we prove that Grassmann codes, Segre codes, line polar Grassmann codes of orthogonal, symplectic, hermitian type, codes arising from dual polar spaces of orthogonal and symplectic type and codes arising from the point-hyperplane geometry of a projective space are minimal codes.